tehjrow/TVDBapi/README.md

 ##Usage

-First set the token with an apikey provided by TVDB

 | Command | Description |
 | ------- | ----------- |
 | `TVDB tvdb = await TVDB.Init("apikeyhere");` | Create new instance with apikey from TVDB|